chungjryan/cardboard20/README.md

 These keyboards often prioritize form over function, as personalization is a large component of the appeal.
 Our project will prioritize function over form with the appeal coming from a strikingly low cost.

 The Cardboard20 is inspired by products such as nintendo labo, or google cardboard, being a single sheet of cardboard cut to take the shape similar to a number pad when folded, with a 5x4 matrix.
 This keyboard will be hand wired and soldered to a microcontroller that the end user will program themselves.
-This aligns with the DIY nature that draws the attention of the mechanical keyboard community
+This aligns with the DIY nature that draws the attention of the mechanical keyboard community.

+The design philosophy is to minimize cost as much as possible, to make the build as accesible as possible to hobbyists.

 ## Project Design
 1. The material used is cardboard, and the entire product will be made out of a single sheet